 Watson Martin Limited (Watson Martin) is a specialist training provider, delivering Human Resources, Learning & Development and Leadership & Management programmes and qualifications, soft-skills training and HR Consultancy, from offices across the UK.
 As an essential part of our business, we collect and manage client and non-client data.
 In doing so, we observe the UK data protection legislation, and are committed to protecting and respecting clients’ and non-clients’ privacy and rights.
 As such, we act as a “Data Controller” in respect of the information gathered and processed by us.

 To ensure that you are informed about how we operate, we have developed this privacy notice, which details how we collect, manage, process, store and share information about you as a result of you visiting this site, enquiring about one of our programmes, enrolling on one of our qualifications, booking, attending or delivering one of our workshops or webinars, or engaging us to provide consultancy services.
 The privacy notice also provides you with information about how you can have control over the use of your data.
-If you have any comments or queries regarding our use of your data, please contact our Senior Programme Adviser at email@example.com or write to Watson Martin Limited, California House, 120 Coombe Lane, London SW20 0BA.
+If you have any comments or queries regarding our use of your data, please contact our Qualifications Manager at email@example.com or write to Watson Martin Limited, California House, 120 Coombe Lane, London SW20 0BA.

 What Information Do We Collect?